mlflow/mlflow/docs/source/gateway/databricks.rst

 Chat
 ~~~~
-Here's an example of how to send a chat request using the :ref:`gateway_fluent_api` :
+Here's an example of how to send a chat request using the :ref:`databricks_gateway_fluent_api` :

 .. code-block:: python